Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ## Prerequisites

-This research was done with two different kinds ofshellcode runners in mind:
+This research was done with two different kinds of shellcode runners in mind:

 1. Local injector (LI)
 2. Remote Spawn Injector (RSI)